 Action Step In order to better support the academic and SEL needs of our elementary aged students who demonstrate learning loss due to the COVID pandemic, all kindergarten classes will have a paraprofessional and one shared paraprofessional in first grade classes, whom will provide additional support for targeted small group instruction.
+Part-time interventionists will provide support for elementary teachers and students to address learning needs/gaps in Reading and Mathematics.

 Funding Sources Title I, Part A

 Subgroups Economically Disadvantaged

 Systems Coherent Instruction

 Supportive Learning Environment

-Success Criteria for MAP growth data and small group intervention data/reports/student goal setting
+Method for Monitoring MAP growth data and small group intervention data/reports/student goal setting

 Implementation

-Success Criteria for Impact on MAP Growth and achievement data
+Method for Monitoring MAP Growth and achievement data

-Student Achievement
+Effectiveness

 Position/Role Responsible Classroom Teacher

 Timeline for Implementation Quarterly